Shift7cz/RunQ-Lang/README.md

 # RunQ-Lang

-RunQ-Lang is an experimental, statically-typed programming language written in C++ that compiles directly to LLVM IR.
+RunQ-Lang is an experimental, statically-typed programming language, inspired by C++ and Rust, written in C++ that compiles directly to LLVM IR, x86 assembly, and is executable.

 > **Project Status:** Under active development.
 Language features, AST design, and internal implementations are evolving rapidly.